Privacy & cookies policy

 • Where it is necessary for our legitimate interests (or those of a third party), and your interests and fundamental rights do not override those interests.

-Generally, we do not rely on consent as a legal basis for processing your personal data except in respect of marketing or similar communications which we send to you via email or text message.
-You have the right to withdraw consent to marketing at any time by contacting us.
+Generally, we do not rely on consent as a legal basis for processing your personal data except in certain circumstances in respect of marketing or similar communications which we send to you via email or text message.
+You have the right to withdraw consent to or opt-out of marketing at any time by following the opt-out or "unsubscribe" links on any marketing message sent to you or by emailing us at enquries@continuum.partners or writing to Continuum at FAO: Karen Harte, Becket House, 36 Old Jewry, London EC2R 8DD.

 Purposes for which we will use your personal data